 Title Insurance

 Insurance against loss from defects in real property and from the invalidity or unenforceability of mortgage liens.
-It is available in many countries but it is principally a product developed and sold in the United States.
-It is meant to protect an owner's or lender's financial interest in real property against loss due to title defects, liens or other matters.
-It will defend against a lawsuit attacking the title as it is insured, or reimburse the insured for the actual monetary loss incurred, up to the dollar amount of insurance provided by the policy.
+It is available in many countries, but it is primarily a product developed and sold in the United States.
+It aims to protect an owner's or lender's financial interest in real property against loss caused by title defects, liens, or other issues.
+It will defend against a lawsuit challenging the title as insured or reimburse the insured for the actual monetary loss, up to the coverage amount specified in the policy.

-Typically the real property interests insured are fee simple ownership or a mortgage.
-However, title insurance can be purchased to insure any interest in real property, including an easement, lease or life estate.
-Just as lenders require fire insurance and other types of insurance coverage to protect their investment, nearly all institutional lenders also require title insurance to protect their interest in the collateral of loans secured by real estate.
+Typically, the real property interests insured are fee simple ownership or a mortgage.
+However, title insurance can be purchased to insure any interest in real property, including an easement, lease, or life estate.
+Just as lenders require fire insurance and other types of coverage to protect their investments, nearly all institutional lenders also require title insurance to safeguard their interest in the collateral of loans secured by real estate.
 Some mortgage lenders, especially non-institutional lenders, may not require title insurance.

 The following focuses on title insurance as issued in the United States.